cogwizzle/dice-app/README.md

 # Dungeon Tools - Dice App
 Today I’m excited to announce a new tool that does just this!
 I’ve built a progressively enhanced PWA experience that works better with JavaScript, but still functions without it.
-I built this application for two reasons.
 The tool is called https://dice.dungeon-tools.com/.

 ![image](https://github.com/cogwizzle/dice-app/assets/14897538/f101be9c-409b-4970-a3d5-eefb175a670c)
 Figure 1: Dice App